cloudflare/workers-sdk/CONTRIBUTING.md

 ## Building and running

-Each wrangler workspace in this project is written in [TypeScript](https://www.typescriptlang.org/) and compiled, by [esbuild](https://github.com/evanw/esbuild), into JavaScript bundles for distribution.
+Workspaces in this project are mostly written in [TypeScript](https://www.typescriptlang.org/) and compiled, by [esbuild](https://github.com/evanw/esbuild), into JavaScript bundles for distribution.

 - Run a distributable for a specific workspace (e.g. wrangler)
   ```sh